ansel9618/Snowflake_Soda_DataQuality_Pipeline/README.md

 # Snowflake_Soda_DataQuality_Pipeline

-## Data pipeline which loads data from a http endpoint to snowflake and with dataquality checks using Soda with the help of Airflow astro sdk
+## Data pipeline which loads data from a http endpoint to snowflake with dataquality checks using Soda with the help of Airflow astro sdk

 ![](https://github.com/ansel9618/Snowflake_Soda_DataQuality_Pipeline/blob/main/images/1.0_.png)